greenaddress/garecovery/README.md

 GreenAddress but not spendable until some time in the future (the nLockTime).

-To recover coins from a 2of2 account you simply wait until each nLockTime transaction becomes spendable (90 days by default), then countersign and broadcast it using the recovery tool.
-The coins are send to a key derived from your login mnemonics which you can then sweep into any wallet.
+To recover coins from a 2of2 account you simply wait until each nLockTime transaction becomes spendable (90 days by default), then countersign using the recovery tool and broadcast.
+The coins are sent to a key derived from your login mnemonics which you can then sweep into any wallet.

 You will need: